cyrillknecht/DL_2022_Sarcasm_Generator/SarcasmGeneratorPrototype/finetuned_classifiers/finetuned_classifiers.md

 provided by [ETS](https://github.com/EducationalTestingService/sarcasm).

 ### Results
+To reproduce the results using the functionality of *Classifier.py* please use the original [ETS](https://github.com/EducationalTestingService/sarcasm) twitter datasets.
+They will be pre-processed to the form shown in *first_half.jsonl*, *second_half.jsonl*, *test_data.jsonl*.

 |              | Accuracy | Precision | F1   |
 |--------------|----------|-----------|------|
 | Classifier 1 | 0.72     | 0.72      | 0.72 |